Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 And o’ course, part of the whole reason he loved her so much was ‘cuz they could *talk* after, too.
 Get taken seriously. *Think* together.

 "Well... that was... passionate!"
 She chittered wearily, and winced a bit.
-"I’m gonna…" she made to detangle herself, and thought better of it. "*Ow.* Maybe... later."
+"I’m gonna..." she made to detangle herself, and thought better of it. "*Ow.* Maybe... later."

 Daar chittered apologetically and snuffled the top of her headfur.
 "Mebbe I was a bit overexcited."